-Before the system restoration bonds may be issued, CenterPoint Houston must submit to the Commission an issuance advice letter in which it demonstrates, based upon the actual market conditions at the time of pricing, that the proposed structure and pricing of the system restoration bonds will provide real economic benefits to retail consumers and comply with the statutory financial tests and terms of this Financing Order.
-As part of this submission, CenterPoint Houston must also certify to the Commission that the structure and pricing of the system restoration bonds results in the lowest system restoration bond charges consistent with market conditions at the time of pricing and the terms of this Financing Order.
-The form of certification that must be submitted by CenterPoint Houston is set out in Appendix A to this Financing Order.
-The Commission, by order, may stop the issuance of the system restoration bonds authorized by this Financing Order if CenterPoint Houston fails to make this demonstration or certification.
+Before the transition bonds may be issued, CenterPoint must submit to the Commission an issuance advice letter in which it demonstrates, based upon the actual market conditions at the time of pricing, that the proposed structure and pricing of the transition bonds will provide real economic benefits to retail consumers and comply with the statutory financial tests and terms of this Financing Order.
+As part of this submission, CenterPoint must also certify to the Commission that the structure and pricing of the transition bonds results in the lowest transition bond charges consistent with market conditions at the time of pricing and the terms of this Financing Order.
+The form of certification that must be submitted by CenterPoint is set out in Appendix A to this Financing Order.
+The Commission, by order, may stop the issuance of the transition bonds authorized by this Financing Order if CenterPoint fails to make this demonstration or certification.
+Should CenterPoint issue more than one series of transition bonds, CenterPoint shall demonstrate in the issuance advice letter for each series that the securitization will still provide real economic benefits to retail consumers and comply with the statutory financial tests and terms of this Financing Order.

-PURA requires that system restoration charges to recover all qualified costs be charged for the use of electric services.
-System restoration charges can be recovered over a period that does not exceed 15 years.
-The Commission concludes that this prevents the collection of system restoration charges from retail electric consumers for services rendered after the 15-year period but does not prohibit recovery of system restoration charges for service rendered during the 15-year period but not actually collected until after the 15-year period.
+PURA requires that transition charges be charged for the use or availability of electric services to recover all qualified costs.
+Transition charges can be recovered over a period that does not exceed 15 years.
+The Commission concludes that this prevents the collection of transition charges from retail consumers for services rendered after the 15-year period but does not prohibit recovery of transition charges for service rendered during the 15-year period but not actually collected until after the 15-year period.